-For loans using SOFR or SARON as a reference rate, the reference rate is a backwardlooking daily interest rate and the total lending rate can be calculated by sourcing the daily compounded rates or index published by the respective rate administrators for the respective periods.
-NDB has developed an interest calculator to help borrowers to calculate the total lending rate and the interest amount.
-Because of the backwardlooking nature of those reference rates, the interest amount cannot be calculated for future periods.
+For loans using SOFR as a reference rate, the reference rate is a backward looking daily interest rate and the total lending rate can be calculated by sourcing the daily compounded rates or index published by the respective rate administrators for the respective periods.
+NDB has developed an SOFR Interest Calculator to help sovereign borrowers or borrowers with sovereign guarantee to calculate the total lending rate and the interest amount.
+Because of the backward looking nature of those reference rates, the interest amount cannot be calculated for future periods.
+The calculator is available on request.
+Please contact use loanmanagement1@ndb.int for the access to the calculator.